DominicOrsi/DominicOrsi/README.md

 # About Me 👨‍💻
 Hello❗

-I'm Dominic, some guy on the internet, tinker, and learner.
+I'm Dominic, (yea that is me) also a tinkerer and learner.

 Go ahead and visit my personal website!